busser/tfautomv/README.md

 `tfautomv` uses the Terraform CLI command under the hood.
 This allows it to work with any Terraform version reliably.

-You will need Terraform v1.1 or above to generate `moved` blocks.
-Or Terraform v0.13 or above to generate `terraform state mv` commands.
+Certain features require specific versions of Terraform:

+- `moved` blocks require Terraform v1.1 or above
+- cross-module `terraform state mv` commands require Terraform v0.14 or above
+- single-module `terraform state mv` commands require Terraform v0.13 or above

 ## Installation